Sinar/awesome-dotmy-opendata-resources/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need contribute to new relevant resources for this repository.
+I'm really glad you're reading this, because we welcome contributions on useful new resources for this repository.

-If you haven't already, come find us at #opendata on Sinar's Slack Channel
+If you haven't already, come find us at #opendata on Sinar's Slack Channel too

 This list [accepts and encourages pull requests](https://github.com/Sinar/awesome-dotmy-opendata-resources).